P-Y Curves for Laterally Loaded Piles

 API Clay RP2GEO (2014)

-API soft clay p-y curve model is further updated in in API RP 2GEO 1st Edition (2014), where the ultimate resistance (Pu) of soft clay is determined in the same way as Matlock (1970).
+API soft clay p-y curve model is further updated in API RP 2GEO 1st Edition (2014), where the ultimate resistance (Pu) of soft clay is determined in the same way as Matlock (1970).
 The only difference from API Clay RP2A (2000) model is that more controlling points are added to the piece-wise curves as shown in the figures below for both static and cyclic loading conditions.
+More information can be found here.

 P-Y curve under static loading condition